The Large Core of College Admission Markets: Theory and Evidence: Introduction

 \section{Introduction}

 \Copy{limitat}{In} recent years, a growing number of students are being assigned to schools through centralized clearinghouses.
 The success of such clearinghouses crucially relies on the use of a stable matching mechanism \citep{rothxing1994, roth2002}.\footnote{Stability is also useful for predicting behavior in decentralized matching markets \citep[e.g.,][]{banerjee2013}.} The matching market design literature finds that a designer who wishes to implement a stable allocation has limited scope for further design.
 First, the rural hospital theorem determines that the same positions are filled in all stable allocations \citep{roth1984,roth1986}.
 Second, the set of stable allocations has the consensus property: all students prefer the outcome of the student-proposing deferred acceptance mechanism (henceforth \SPDA) to any other stable allocation \citep{gs1962,roth1984contracts}.
 Third, empirical and theoretical studies suggest that all students, save for a handful, receive the same assignment in all stable allocations \citep[e.g.,][]{akl2017, al2016, im2005x, kp2009, rp1999}.
-This last finding implies that students and schools have limited incentives to collect information, and that incentives to misreport one's preferences to \SPDA are minimal \citep{demange1987}.
+This last finding implies that schools have limited incentive to collect information and to misreport their preferences \citep{demange1987}.

 The above-mentioned results apply to two-sided matching markets (men and women, students and schools, etc.) where agents' preferences are over potential partners from the other side.
 However, the environments studied and designed by economists are often more complex.
 For example, college applicants care not only about the study program they are assigned to, but also about the level of financial aid they receive.
 In this paper, we ask whether the set of stable allocations continues to be small in these more complex environments.